Part 10: How I Uncovered the Truth about my Toddlerhood : My Life Falls Apart

 On seeing Eve’s anesthetized form on her return from hospital, I had seen a man’s face rise in my chest.
 This bizarre experience is known as a somatic memory, which means a body part stores the memory rather than the brain alone.
 The man’s face had been Uncle Dan’s.
 I hadn’t realized at the time, not understanding what I was experiencing.

 This next part is an abridged excerpt from my book Mirror Image Shattered which describes what actually happened.
-I had found it extremely difficult to write and certain readers may find it distressing.
+I had found it extremely difficult to write.

 “My twin Eve and I had been playing in our bedroom.
 He climbed onto my bed.
 Being only 3, I had believed this adult was doing something routine.
 His dark face loomed against the ceiling.

 He mounted my abdomen, legs astride.
 He grunted commands.
 I grew confused.
 He added force and eclipsed the window as his shadow drew across.
-His next action was swift.
-He cut off my airways.
-I had initially believed this unintended and he would move, but he didn’t.
-Terror reared up on the realization he was intentionally denying me of air.
+Terror reared up on the realization something terrible was about to happen.
 I writhed and kicked.
 I screamed in my throat, but the sound never came out.

 His weight and his pressure grew unimaginable, burning my face.
 A snowstorm gathered over my eyes and the pulse in my eardrums became deafening.
-The torture of asphyxiation is indescribable.
 I’m going to die, I thought, even at 3.
 I had no choice but to give in, but the moment could not arrive soon enough.
 I blacked out.

 I came-to.
 He was gone.
 I knew even at 3, he had done something despicable.
-My head weighed a ton and I felt sick, my sinuses pounding.
+I felt sick, my sinuses pounding.

 I wiped something horrid from my hands.
 Filth and shame overpowered me.
 Burying the memory had seemed my only option.
 From then on, I hated my body and I wanted to be someone else.”

-A year after being suffocated on my bed, I would see Uncle Dan’s face in my chest at the sight of my identical twin's comatose form.
-She had triggered the memory of seeing my Uncle’s face seconds before he had suffocated me.
+A year after being smothered on my bed, I would see Uncle Dan’s face in my chest at the sight of my identical twin's comatose form.
+She had triggered the memory of seeing my Uncle’s face before I fell unconscious.
 I would become like Eve: comatose.
 But even at 4, I didn’t know who the man was and I had no access to the actual memory.

 With the memory now in my conscious awareness, my past is about to fall apart.
 I am not who I thought I was and I am about to enter a strange and frightening landscape.
 Further questions naturally arise: my lifelong intrusive thoughts.
 Were they in fact flashbacks?
 What about my childhood familiar and my secret world?
 I can no longer ask Mum as she passed away shortly after I retrieved the memory.

-Mind map of growing up after living a nightmarish toddlerhood (Mirror Image Shattered)
+Mind map of growing up after living a difficult toddlerhood (Mirror Image Shattered)

 But this is only the beginning.